kubernetes/community/sig-testing/charter.md

 contribute, analyze and act upon test results.

-We define the overall testing standards, strategies and style guidelines for the project, although, each SIG is responsible of the implementation and interpretation of these guidelines.
+We define the overall testing standards, strategies and style guidelines for the project.
+Each SIG is responsible for determining how those guidelines apply to their work and implementing those parts which make sense.

 Although we are not responsible for ongoing test maintenance (see [Out of Scope] below), we will act as an escalation point of last resort for